Emmotes/ic_spoilers/docs/season_2.md

 ## Viconia

-> Whenever a non-boss, non-static, non-undead enemy spawns there is a `$(amount)%` chance that it spawns as an undead version of itself while also retaining its original tags."},
+> Whenever a non-boss, non-static, non-undead enemy spawns there is a `$(amount)%` chance that it spawns as an undead version of itself while also retaining its original tags.

 [Back to Top](#top)